Using Écluse: the operator manual

 The Golden Path

 This is the recommended, most resilient way to run Écluse, and the posture the threat model treats as canonical.
-Aim for it unless you have a specific reason to diverge; each step links to its detail.
+Aim for it unless you have a specific reason to diverge.

 - Run three registries, not one.
 Give the three

 ECLUSE_MOUNTS__NPM__PRIVATE_UPSTREAM).
-Separating first-party from public-derived inventory lets you scan and police each by provenance, and keeps the mirror auditable.
-Collapsing onto fewer registries works but muddies auditing and post-incident scoping.
+Separating provenance keeps the mirror auditable.
 The one hard rule: the aggregating endpoint must union trusted stores only, never a direct public upstream, or raw ungated packages reach clients as trusted and bypass the gate.
-See registry-level composition. - Let callers use their own identity (passthrough).
-The default credential strategy forwards each caller's token to the private upstream and publication target, so access matches your registry IAM exactly (no escalation) and Écluse holds no standing read credential.
-This is the default; nothing to set.
+See registry-level composition. - Let callers use their own identity.
+The default forwards each caller's credential to the private upstream and publication target, so access matches your registry IAM exactly and Écluse holds no standing read credential.
+Nothing to set.
 See access model.

 - Mint the mirror-write token from the container

-ECLUSE_AUTH_TOKENoff. Écluse is not your access boundary.
-Front it with a gateway, mesh, or IAP that admits only the networks you intend, and restrict reachability both north-south and east-west (pod-to-pod): an ingress-only allow-list that leaves the pod reachable inside the cluster is a common vulnerability.
+ECLUSE_SERVER__AUTH_TOKENoff. Écluse is not your access boundary.
+Front it with a gateway, mesh, or IAP, and restrict reachability both north-south and east-west (pod-to-pod): an ingress-only allow-list that leaves the pod reachable inside the cluster is a common vulnerability.
 See Connecting your clients. - Fence egress, keep metadata reachable.
 Default-deny

 outbound, allowing only your upstreams, the mirror target, the advisory